CGI-NRM/SeqDB-documentation/requirements/SeqDB-Portal-requirments.md

 - the lock is now yellow due to the map, how can this be fixed

+Mobile-version ?

 ## new functionality

 Discussion with Thomas K, 20180406

-        1. Ändring av URL
-        2. Lägga till en länk som heter 'about'/'om ( placeras till vänster om språk-versionen)
-            1. Här ska det finnas kort information om vad detta är (Spilling ... )
-            2. Thomas hade en kort och bra sammanfattning : ska skrivas både på Engelska och Svenska
-        3. Ändring av Layout:
+        1. Add  'about'/'om (layout: left of the language-links)
+            1. Here there should be short info of what this portal is (Spilling ... )
+            2. Thomas had a short summary : both in English and in Swedish
+        2. Layout-changes:
-            1. lägga de två ikonerna 'nrm' & 'naturvårdsverket' i headern
+            1. Move the 2 icons from footer  'nrm' & 'naturvårdsverket' to the header
-                1. till höger om språkversionen ?
+                1. top right corner ?
-            2. Varför ? ikonerna blir mer tydliga och ännu mer tydliga om man använder mobilen ...
+            2. reason ?
+The icons are more visible, and even more visible on the mobile
-        4. Byta ut 'SeqDb portal' till något annat ?
+        3. Byta ut 'SeqDb portal' till något annat ( left corner, html-title ) ?
             1. Färgschemat : Ändra färgen på headern ?
-            2. Kollar ni igenom översättningen ?
-        5. Funktioner :
+        4. Funktioner :  (Fråga Thomas)
             1. en on/off-toggle - visa spilling/visa individuella björnar ?
-        6. Om man kan använda något fält på de olika posterna ( det finns ett fält som heter 'restricted' som kan togglas mellan true och false - om false så kan man inte söka på detta ? )
+        5. Om man kan använda något fält på de olika posterna ( det finns ett fält som heter 'restricted' som kan togglas mellan true och false - om false så kan man inte söka på detta ? )
-        7. Diskussion om vad det innebär att denna sida är publik
-            1. något ni vill diskutera med Naturvårdsverket ?